zhangjinde/sendfiled/doc/implementation_issues.md

 <h1 id="processes">Processes vs. threads</h1>

-The primary reason Sendfiled is implemented as a processes instead of a thread is that it makes it possible to share a single server instance between multiple client applications, the convenient side-effects of which include:
+The primary reason Sendfiled is implemented as a process instead of a thread is that it makes it possible to share a single server instance between multiple client applications, with the following convenient consequences:

 1. Fewer system-wide threads of execution compared to a thread-per-application design, reducing contention on system resources such as CPU, disk, cache, etc.

+2. Clients benefit from process environment isolation.

-2. The degree of file I/O concurrency is decoupled from the degree of other types of concurrency.
+3. The degree of file I/O concurrency is decoupled from the degree of other types of concurrency.

    Some very well-known and modern server software performs file I/O directly